inisght-x-lab/MimiMania/README.md

 ## 🌟 About the Game

-**Mimi Mania** is a lightweight and interactive web game focused on simplicity and instant fun.
+**Charades Challenge** is a lightweight and interactive web game focused on simplicity and instant fun.
 No distractions, no ads — just one goal: guess the selected word through gestures before time runs out!

 ### Main Features